inkognitro/oas-tszod-gen/README.md

     optionalConfig
   );

-  if (!requestResult.response || requestResult.response.status !== 200) {
+  if (!result.response || result.response.status !== 200) {
     console.log('Something went wrong!');
     return;
   }

-  // The following check is only required if the response with
+  // The following check is only required if the response body of the response
-  // the status code 200 can have arbitrary content types,
+  // with the status code 200 can have ambiguous content types according to the
-  // according to the given OAS3 specification if (rr.response.contentType !== 'multipart/form-data') {
+  // given OAS3 specs.
+  if (result.response.contentType !== 'application/json') {
-    console.log('unsupported response body content of type FormData');
+    console.log('unsupported response body', result.response.body);
     return;
   }

-  const body = await requestResult.response.revealBody();
+  const body = await result.response.revealBody();
   myJwtAuthAccessToken = body.accessToken;

   console.log('Successfully logged in!');